Boarders/slick-blog/site/posts/halting1.md

 Thank you for reading!
 Hopefully this has demonstrated the unity of ideas between the lambda calculus and a functional language like
 Haskell and the naturality of studying computability theory from this perspective.
 In the [next post](https://boarders.github.io/posts/halting2.html), we will formalise this argument in Agda.

+<i>With warmest thanks to Alixandra Prybyla and Sam Derbyshire for their valuable feedback.</i>